-Shipping containers would ordinarily have a large door on one end where cargo can be loaded, with the rest of it consisting of metal walls, ceiling and floor.
+Containers would ordinarily have a large door on one end where cargo can be loaded, with the rest of it consisting of metal walls, ceiling and floor.
 This is not ideal for a control room, but the design team is able to add in windows and personnel doors for ease of access, and also for making it a nicer space for people to spend their time.

 Another consideration that needs to be made is around security.
 Even with doors and windows, the room can be securely locked to help to keep the contents safe and secure.
-Container padlocks offer an excellent way to protect your shipping container control room.
+Container padlocks offer an excellent way to protect your control room.

 Energy and Water